Best Foodvisor Alternative in 2026

 -

 Premium gating.
-The 3-scan/day free tier is helpful but most useful features require Premium ($39.99/yr).
-Users who expected unlimited scans free find this restrictive.
+The 3-scan/day free tier exists, but most useful features (recipe library, advanced reports, micronutrient breakdown) are paywalled.
+Users who expected a usable free tier feel the friction quickly.

-In our 200-meal cross-test, the two apps’ AI segmentation behaved differently in revealing ways.
+In our 200-meal cross-test, the segmentation behavior diverges in a revealing way.
 Foodvisor’s AI tends to over-segment composite plates — identifying smaller component pieces but sometimes missing the whole-dish identity (calling a curry by its component vegetables rather than recognizing the curry itself).
-Cal AI’s AI tends to under-segment — identifying the dominant dish correctly but missing minor components.
-Both behaviors create different override workflows.
+PlateLens uses depth-aware segmentation: the camera signal informs both portion volume and composite-plate boundaries simultaneously, which reduces the over-segmentation pattern.

 Pricing: Real Cost After 12 Months